 Just a day after the tweet from Musk, the stock rose to unprecedented levels once again.
-Price of GME more than doubled to $347.51 on Jan.
-27, then the stock reached a high of $483 on Jan.
+The price of GME more than doubled to $347.51 on Jan.
+27, and then the stock reached a high of $483 on Jan.
 28, before dropping to close the day at $193.60.

 Short selling is when an investor—often an institutional investor like a hedge fund—borrows a stock and sells the shares with the intention of buying it back later to return.
 When someone shorts a stock, they’re betting the stock price will go down between the time they sell and repurchase the stock.

-Lynch explains shorting a stock with a simple example—it’s like what would happen if she sells her husband’s Nike Jordans to someone for full price, with the intention to buy them at a lower price from the outlet mall and pocket the difference.
+Lynch explained shorting a stock with a simple example: It’s like what would happen if she sells her husband’s Nike Jordans to someone for full price, with the intention to buy them at a lower price from the outlet mall and pocket the difference.

 Except in the case of GME, the hedge fund’s plans went wrong as so many retail investors started buying.